thiyagab/savetheworld/README.md

-# Save the world from virus
+# A try with Flutter web + Firebase  with a simple game of killing the virus